crazy-max/docker-nextcloud/README.md

 ### Cronjob

-If you want to enable the cronjob, you have to run a "sidecar" container (see cron service in [docker-compose.yml](examples/compose/docker-compose.yml) example) or run a simple container like this :
+If you want to enable the cronjob, you have to run a "sidecar" container (see cron service in [docker-compose.yml](examples/compose/docker-compose.yml) example) or run a simple container like this:

 ```bash
 docker run -d --name nextcloud_cron \